Underdog promo code CBSSPORTS2: New play $5, get $75 offer for Rams-Seahawks, more

 Underdog Fantasy offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-NFL Week 16 kicks off on 'Thursday Night Football' with a matchup between the Los Angeles Rams and Seattle Seahawks, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-Matthew Stafford and the Rams take on Sam Darnold and the Seahawks, and this can be played on the best DFS apps.
+The NFL Week 16 schedule gets underway on 'Thursday Night Football' with a matchup between NFC West rivals.
+The Los Angeles Rams face the Seattle Seahawks, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+Matthew Stafford and the Rams take on Sam Darnold and the Seahawks, and this, along with upcoming NBA, college football, college basketball and more, can be played on the best DFS apps.
 The Underdog promo code varies by location, but includes a potential Play $5, get $75 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.